 To graduate, students must complete an approved thirty-three (33) semester hour program of studies with an acceptable grade point average, successfully complete a written comprehensive examination, and successfully complete and defend an acceptable thesis or field study.

-Students must meet the residency requirements specified in this Bulletin or by department with Emphasis in Adult Education
+Students must meet the residency requirements specified in this Bulletin or by the department.